NaiNonTH/sign-lang/README.md

 Dash uses Greater Sign (`>`) to output the value.

-* If there's only one (`>`), it will convert the expression value into as ASCII character before printing.
+* If there's only one (`>`), it will convert the Expression value into as ASCII character before printing.
 * If there are two (`>>`), it will simply print that value as a number.

 ```